GLOBAL MARKETS-Asian stocks pull back, dollar regains footing ahead of U.S. payrolls data

 By Stella Qiu

-SYDNEY, Feb 3 (Reuters) - Asian shares turned lower and the dollar regained some of its footing on Friday, as disappointing earnings from U.S. tech giants undermined sentiment ahead of a key U.S. non-farm payrolls report.
+SYDNEY, Feb 3 (Reuters) - A global stock rally ran into resistance in Asia on Friday as disappointing earnings from U.S. tech giants undermined sentiment, while the dollar regained some of its footing ahead of a key U.S. non-farm payrolls report.

+European markets are set to extend the caution, with pan-region Euro Stoxx 50 futures STXEc1 down 0.1%, German DAX futures FDXc1 falling 0.2%, and FTSE futures FFIc1 mostly flat.

-Overnight, markets sensed the end of the massive global tightening cycle, after policymakers in Britain and Europe signalled their intention to pause, sending local bonds rallying and currencies lower.
+Overnight, markets took a dovish view on rate guidance from the European Central Bank and the Bank of England, hoping that an end of the massive global tightening cycle is in sight, pushing local bonds higher and the currencies lower.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS eased 0.5% on Friday, dragged down by a 0.9% slump in Chinese bluechips .CSI300 and a 1.2% tumble in Hong Kong's Hang Seng index .HSI.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS eased 0.6% on Friday, dragged down by a 1.3% slump in Chinese blue-chips .CSI300 and a 1.4% tumble in Hong Kong's Hang Seng index .HSI.

+Investors are waiting to see more tangible signs of an economic recovery in China, after Beijing dropped nearly all of its COVID curbs in December, sparking a surge in foreign inflows. .SS

+Other regional markets eked out modest gains.
+Japan's Nikkei .N225 rose 0.3%, Australia's resources heavy shares .AXJO rallied 0.6% and South Korea's KOSPI .KS11 climbed 0.5%.

-Disappointment over earnings results from Google GOOGL.O, Apple AAPL.O and Amazon AMZN.O tempered sentiment.
+Disappointment over earnings results from Google GOOGL.O, Apple AAPL.O and Amazon AMZN.O tempered sentiment, with the S&P 500 futures ESc1 sliding 0.5% and Nasdaq futures NQc1 falling 1.5% on Friday.

-Tech shares took a beating in Thursday's after-hours trading, with shares of Apple, Amazon and Google parent Alphabet all tumbling.
+Tech shares took a beating in Thursday's after-hours trading, with shares of Apple down 3.2%, Amazon down 5% and Google parent Alphabet down 4.6%.

+Apple projected another revenue decline in the start of the year, Amazon warned that its operating profit could fall to zero in the current quarter, and Google parent Alphabet missed expectations in its fourth-quarter profit and revenue.

 That took the shine off a strong regular trading session on Thursday, when the S&P .SPX climbed 1.5% and the Nasdaq .IXIC surged 3.3%.
-The uptick built on strong gains from the previous day after the Federal Reserve Chair Jerome Powell said disinflationary pressures are underway in the economy, raising hopes of an imminent pause to its monetary tightening streak.
+The uptick built on strong gains from the previous day after Federal Reserve Chair Jerome Powell said disinflationary pressures are underway in the economy, raising hopes that a pause to its monetary tightening streak is near.

-Apple projected another revenue decline in the start of the year, Amazon warned that its operating profit could fall to zero in the current quarter, and Google parent Alphabet missed expectations in its fourth-quarter profit and revenue.

-Investors are also watching the fallout from this week's plunge in shares of India's Adani group, after market losses amounted to more than $100 billion in the wake of a U.S. short-seller's report.
+Investors are also watching the fallout from this week's plunge in shares of India's Adani group, which continued to nosedive on Friday with market losses amounting to $115 billion in the wake of a U.S. short-seller's report.

 On Thursday, the European Central bank (ECB) and Bank of England (BoE) hiked rates by 50 basis points each, with the BoE saying the tide was turning against inflation and the ECB indicating at least one more hike was on the horizon before re-evaluating its rate hike path.